 Education – online or academic.
 Universities or Colleges look to hire part-time academic staff throughout term time.
 Often you don’t need a teaching background just work experience.

-The majority of Remote jobs that come across my desk are in the form of virtual assistant, editing and copywriting and content or social media management.
+The majority of Remote jobs that come across my desk are in the form of virtual assistant, bookkeeping and accounting, editing and copywriting and content or social media management.

 Search for advertised roles.